ICBI/Data.Bridge.Notebooks/Goal1_SDOH/README_About_GU_SDOH.md

 # Summary of the Georgetown-SDOH Datawarehouse

 ## What is it ?
+The Social Determinants of Health (SDoH) highlights environmental and non-medical factors, such as economic and social conditions, that influence the health status of an individual or a group.
+With SDoH, we aim to measure health disparities across the nation and determine which factors affect health outcomes and risks.
+Social Determinants of Health data can be found mostly in Census Bureau databases and other public databases.

-As part of the AIM AHEAD Data bridge initiative, the Georgetown-ICBI Team has downloaded, formatted and stored many of these datasets in the Google’s cloud based datawarehouse system BigQuery.
+As part of the AIM AHEAD Data bridge initiative, the Georgetown-ICBI Team has downloaded, formatted and stored many of these datasets in the Google’s cloud database system BigQuery database format called the Georgetown-SDOH database

 <img src="https://github.com/ICBI/Data.Bridge.Notebooks/blob/main/AAlogo1.jpg" width="300" height="250">